Till There Was You (2003 film)

-Till There Was You is a 2003 Filipino romantic comedy-drama film directed by Joyce E. Bernal from a story written by Ned Trespeces and adapted into a screenplay by Dindo Perez and Mel Mendoza-Del Rosario.
-The film stars Judy Ann Santos and Piolo Pascual (both from the top-rating primetime soap opera Sa Puso Ko, Iingatan Ka after it ended on February 14 2 months later).
+Till There Was You is a 2003 Filipino romantic comedy-drama film, directed by Joyce E. Bernal, from a story written by Ned Trespeces and adapted into a screenplay by Dindo Perez and Mel Mendoza-Del Rosario.
+The film stars Judy Ann Santos and Piolo Pascual, who both starred from the top-rating primetime soap opera, Sa Puso Ko, Iingatan Ka, which ended two months earlier.

 Produced and distributed by Star Cinema, the film was theatrically released on April 30, 2003.

 Plot

 Joanna (Santos) meets single father Albert (Pascual) and his baby Pippa on a bus.
 When she gets off the bus, Joanna accidentally leaves her photograph behind with her book.
 Over the years, Pippa comes to believe that this picture is of her mother's.
 Years later, Pippa meets Joanna again, and Albert hires her to act as Pippa's mother.
 Eventually, Albert and Joanna become romantically involved.